2024 Launch Reports

 Featherweight GPS Tracker

-Unscheduled main release @ apogee (motor ejection fine, drogue fine, main slipped
+Unscheduled main release @ apogee (motor ejection fine, drogue fine, main slipped JLCR harness at apogee), significant drift, recovered off property

 Max alt 3,492ft